 The conditioned stimulus preference scores are the main behavioural endpoint analysed in this task.
 Preference towards the CS is determined in the same manner for both baseline and probe calculations.
 The proportion of time spent in the vicinity of the CS is calculated for the preference as: Total time in CS / (Time in CS + Time in non-CS).

-A decrease in the time spent in the CS is interpreted that the fish has learned to avoid the environmental stimulus present during the electric shock conditioning.
+A decrease in the time spent in the CS can be interpreted that the fish has learned to avoid the environmental stimulus present during the electric shock conditioning.
 A learned association between the environmental stimulus and the electric shock results in the fish spending less time in that environmental stimulus.
 The Zantiks AD system can automatically track and provide data analysis on this variable.

 The CS preference scores are frequently analysed with independent samples t-tests, one-way ANOVAs or two-way repeated measures ANOVAs, depending on the number of factors.